LOVE ASTEROIDS

 the underworld soul journey

-Psyche in Scorpio is the classical placement for soul intimacy.
-Your bonds are underworld-depth, secret-keeping, transformative, and often few.
-When you fall soul-deep with another person, nothing is held back.
-The shadow is fusion that loses the separate self: you become what the other person needs and lose track of your own contours.
-Learn to stay merged and still keep your edges.
+Psyche in Scorpio is often read through underworld-depth, secret-keeping, transformative bonds, and a smaller circle of deep intimacies.
+The shadow is fusion that loses the separate self: becoming what the other person needs and losing track of your own contours.
+The work is to let depth coexist with boundaries.

 Read the full guide →